 Tan-Hanh Pham

-I am a second-year Ph.D student at Florida Institute of Technology, USA, where I work on Machine Learning, Computer Vision, Generative models, and Reinforcement Learning for Robotics.
+I am a Ph.D candidate at Florida Institute of Technology, USA, where I work on Machine Learning, Computer Vision, Generative models, and Reinforcement Learning for Robotics.

 Previously, I was a research assistant at Bioinspired System Laboratory.
 I received my Master of Science degree in Smart Vehicle Engineering from Konkuk University, South Korea, in 2022, and my B.S. in Mechanical Engineering from Ho Chi Minh City University of Technology and Education (HCMUTE), Vietnam, in 2019.